givemepower8/Phaser3Practices/docs/COC.md

 Use 1 electro dragon, and 1 balloon / PEKKA with wizards to clear the trash building outside and behind the first layer of wall.

+Clean up the trash buildings outside so troops won't get out, use Electro dragon on one side and a little bit queen charge on the other side.

-Deploy wall wrecker with ice golem and golem, send in king, queen, pekkas.
-Let them march a bit to clear the buildings a bit.
+Once queen close to the break through entry point, deploy wall wrecker with ice golem and golem, send in king, pekkas so queen and healers will merge into the troop.
+Let them march a bit further to clear the buildings a bit and if there is CC troop wait for the queen to clear up the CC.
 Send in the bowlers and Warden.
 Freeze the infernos and drop the rage 2 tiles before bowlers.
-Use king and queen's ability to speed up the attack.
-If the town hall is level 5 giga tesla, When the town hall's HP is low, use warden's ability so to avoid the 1000 damage.
+Watch out for king and queen's health and use king and queen's ability if necessary.
+If the town hall is level 5 giga tesla, when the town hall's HP is low, use warden's ability so to avoid the 1000 damage.
 Once the area is about to cleared, drop the jump spell so bowlers, pekkas, heroes can still move forward.
 It's often 2 star quickly guaranteed but hard to get 3 star.

 PeBoBat strategy

-One problem is that PEKKA is too slow.
+One problem is the above PEKKA smash is too slow and often runs out of time.
 That's why bat spell can be used for the clean up.

 PEKKA + Bowler + Bat spell